eric-silverman/pro-tools-plugin-sync/README.md

 - If watching is unavailable, the daemon falls back to periodic scans.
 - Ensure the reports folder is shared between machines (Dropbox or similar).
 - If the plug-ins folder is unreadable, the scan skips files and continues.
-- If you want to preview the update report layout, open `docs/example_update_report.html`.
+- If you want to preview the combined report layout, open `docs/example_combined_report.html`.

 ## Development
 Run tests with: